 Lager vs. Listerism: Comparing the Brewers Schuster and the Doctors Mayo

 Mayo Clinic: World Famous Medical Center to the Region

 Jennifer Gunn, Ph.D., Director, Program in the History of Medicine, University of Minnesota, MN

 The Patient Experience of Illness: A Historical Tour through Art

 Dr. T. John (Jock) Murray, FRCPC, - W. Bruce Fye Visiting Professor, Dalhousie University, Halifax, CA

 November 13 (Mon.)
 Phillips Hall

-W. Bruce Fye, M.D., Emeritus, Mayo Clinic
+W. Bruce Fye, M.D., Emeritus Professor of Medicine and the History of Medicine, Mayo Clinic

 The W. Bruce Fye History of Medicine Library is a specialized library housing important collections in the history of medicine and allied sciences.
 Several thousand volumes of rare medical classics (from 1479) and early journal literature (from 1665) comprise the core collection of primary literature on all aspects of medicine and allied fields.
 More recently published histories, biographies, facsimiles, and other support materials comprise the remainder of the collection of some 23,000 total volumes.
 Special strengths include anesthesiology, cardiology, dermatology, immunology, ophthalmology and neurology.
 The library also has a large collection of Mayo physician bound reprints.